Arronk/My-Coding-Journey/LogR3.md

 eventuate!
 Got back to pset8 today for cs50 and after much failure trying to get the google news rss working for my aussie zip code it just wouldn't work so I went back to using US ones to get the job done. managed to implement the /articles logic and tomorrow I should have /search done.

+## Day 13: 12/11/2018

+### Progress: Busy night so just a bit of revision

+Not enough time tonight to get stuck back into pset8 so just did some revision in preparation for the next FCC certificate.